intel/ai-innovation-bridge/ai-startup-olympics/README.md

 Build an ML application based on the provided microservice architecture pattern.
 The design pattern splits data, training, and inference components into individual microservices.

 ![Image](assets/Pseduo_Microservice_Architecture.png)

+## Blueprint Requirements:
+- Application must be split into separate processes containing one or more modules.
+You must have at least two of the following microservices: data wrangling/processing, training and validation, and inference.
+- Each microservice must be deployed as a containerized application using docker or other popular container management tools.
+- At least one of your two microservices must leverage an intel deep learning accelerated extension.
+- Each microservice must contain an API end-point that can receive HTTP requests in JSON format.
+- The only compute resources and storage for your solution are the 4th Generation Intel Xeon Bare Metal IDC Instance.